October 10, 2014Optimizing server for APC, and PHP.

 SSHFS-MUX is an extension of SSHFS (SSH Filesystem)(link is external), it can mount many remote hosts to a local mount point at the same time over SSH channels.

-Although the functionality of SSHFS-MUX can be also implementated by SSHFS and UnionFS combination, SSHFS-MUX has advantages over them on:
+Although the functionality of SSHFS-MUX can be also implemented by SSHFS and UnionFS combination, SSHFS-MUX has advantages over them on:

 - Convenience: Save your time to create/clean many mount points of sshfs for each host

 - Performance: Better aggregate I/O throughput, especially when FUSE implementation of unionfs is used

-- Flexibility: Append/Remove remote hosts to previous mount point on the fly
+- Flexibility: Append/Remove remote hosts to a previous mount point on the fly

-That said, what are we testing?, well building up on the fly multiple mountpoints across servers to keep files synced on the fly, fast and with some encryption as its going to be mainly working over the web.
+That said, what are we testing?
+It will be built up on the fly multiple mount points across servers to keep files synced on the fly, fast and with some encryption as it will mainly be working over the web.

 Patches added to SSHFS-MUX will not be realeased until tested, feel free to drop a message asking for information.

 Where is it going to be running?:

 TakeLAN has 3 main locations [Montevideo, Uruguay.
-Secacucus, New Jersey USA.
+Secaucus, New Jersey USA.
 Los Angeles, USA.]

-So by this we’re saying we’ll be running this setup in all of this locations, testing performance and stability.
+So by this, we’re saying we’ll be running this setup in all of these locations, testing performance and stability.

 Okay! show me the money, how do I test it myself?!